tamaraabuhawileh/ISIC-Skin-Cancer-Classification-And-Segmentation-Django-Web-App/README.md

 💡 **Future Enhancements:**
 - Continued model refinement and improvement for enhanced accuracy.
 - Integration of additional features based on user feedback and emerging research findings.
-- Perform object detection techniques on the ISIC dataset.
+- Perform object detection techniques on the ISIC dataset. (follow for more)

 🌟 **Contributions:** Contributions and feedback from the community are highly valued and encouraged!